derek-knox/Coding-For-Designers/book/JavaScript/Subset.md

 Just like natural languages have many words, rules, and exceptions, so too do programming languages.
 As we all know from experience, we only use a small fraction of a language to communicate.
 JavaScript—and programming languages in general—are no different.

-The subset—and JavaScript itself-is broken down into four groups:
+The JavaScript subset is broken down into four groups:
 1. Identifiers
 2. Expressions
 3. Operators